Last updated: May 3, 2026

-Bottom line: North Carolina does have real property tax relief for older homeowners, but the rules are easy to mix up.
-The two main senior paths are the Elderly or Disabled Exclusion and the Circuit Breaker Tax Deferment, and they do very different things.
+Bottom line: North Carolina has real property tax relief for older homeowners, but it is not automatic.
+The two main senior paths are the 2026 AV-9 application for the Elderly or Disabled Exclusion and the Circuit Breaker Tax Deferment.
+The Exclusion lowers taxable value.
+The Circuit Breaker delays part of the tax bill and can create a lien.
 If you are a qualifying disabled veteran or an eligible surviving spouse, the Disabled Veteran Exclusion may be better because it has no income limit.

 If you may miss the deadline or lose your home

-- File the 2026 AV-9 application with your county assessor before 1 June 2026, even if your 2025 federal return is not ready yet.
-The form says you can send the return later, but the county will not process the application until the income records arrive.
+- File before June 1, 2026 if you can.
+The 2026 AV-9 form says the application must be filed by June 1 to be timely.
+It also says you may send the federal return later, but the county will not process the application until the income records arrive.

-- If your bill is already late, call your county tax collector today.
-Under state law, property taxes are due on 1 September, stay at face amount until 5 January, then pick up 2% interest starting 6 January and 0.75% more each month after 1 February.
+- If your bill is already late, call the county tax collector today.
+Under state tax law, property taxes are due on September 1, stay at face amount until January 5, then pick up 2% interest starting January 6 and 0.75% more each month after February 1.

-- If you were denied, or you missed the deadline, ask the county the same day about a good-cause late application, an appeal, and a payment arrangement.
-Also contact Legal Aid of North Carolina or NC 211 if you need help fast.
+- If you were denied, or you missed the deadline, ask the county the same day about a late application, an appeal, and a payment plan.
+You can also contact Legal Aid of NC or NC 211 if you need help fast.

-- Start with the right form: most homeowners use the AV-9 property tax relief application.
+- Start with the right form: most homeowners use Form AV-9 for property tax relief.

-- If you are a veteran: start the Disabled Veteran Exclusion process with a free Veterans Service Officer before the 1 June filing deadline.
+- If you are a veteran: begin the Disabled Veteran Exclusion process with a free Veterans Service Officer before the June 1 filing deadline.

-- If your tax bill is very high compared with income: compare the Circuit Breaker with the regular Elderly or Disabled Exclusion before you choose.
+- If your bill is very high compared with income: compare the Circuit Breaker with the regular Exclusion before you choose.

-- If state relief is not enough: check local programs like Durham County tax relief, Mecklenburg HOMES, or Orange County Longtime Homeowners Assistance.
+- If state relief is not enough: check local programs like Durham County LIHR, Mecklenburg HOMES, or Orange County Longtime Homeowners Assistance.

 Start here: match the program to your situation

 Most important action: compare the Exclusion and the Circuit Breaker before you file.
-Many people say they want a “tax freeze,” but in North Carolina the closest statewide option is the Circuit Breaker Tax Deferment, and that program is a deferral, not a rebate.
+Many people say they want a “tax freeze,” but North Carolina’s closest statewide option is the Circuit Breaker Tax Deferment.
+It is a deferral, not a rebate.
+That means some taxes are delayed and may have to be paid later.

 North Carolina’s 2026 AV-9 form lists three main homeowner property tax relief programs.
 For seniors, the big two are the Elderly or Disabled Exclusion and the Circuit Breaker.
 The third is the Disabled Veteran Exclusion.

 Plain-English warning: North Carolina does not show a statewide senior cash rebate on its official homeowner relief form.
-If you hear about a rebate, a grant, or a “hardship tax fund,” that is usually a county or city program, not the state rule.
+If you hear about a rebate, grant, or “hardship tax fund,” that is usually a county or city program, not the state rule.
+Local programs can help, but they may open and close each year.

 How the labels work in North Carolina